Cannabidiol (CBD) and Your Brain

 Notes about Drug Interactions with CBD:

-Cannabinoids are better absorbed if ingested on a full stomach.
+Unlike oil filled capsules, LabNaturals CBD capsules contain water soluble CBD (Cannabidiol) and may be taken on an empty stomach to enhance absorption.
 Ingested cannabinoids will have higher peak liver concentration than inhaled cannabinoids.
 By taking CBD and THC together, as many medical marijuana products suggest, people may find that the effects of the THC are tempered by the CBD but may be prolonged slightly because of the CYP450 interaction.
-In people on multiple prescription medications and decreased liver function, THC sensitivity may occur.

 The research into Cannabidiol and other cannabinoids is still in its infancy.
 As more research is done, we will gain more insights into exactly how these natural substances affect the body and improve our natural balance.